ChimeHQ/SwiftTreeSitter/README.md

 # SwiftTreeSitter

-Swift wrappers for the [tree-sitter](https://tree-sitter.github.io/) incremental parsing system.
+Swift API for the [tree-sitter](https://tree-sitter.github.io/) incremental parsing system.

 SwiftTreeSitter is fairly low-level.
 If you are looking a higher-level system for syntax highlighting and other syntactic operations, you might want to have a look at [Neon](https://github.com/ChimeHQ/Neon).